 The completion of minimum requirements does not automatically qualify for the degree.
-The student must have evidenced to the satisfaction of the faculty solidarity of Christian character, ability and acceptability in Christian ministry along with stability of mind and definiteness of purpose as to life service.
+The student must have evidenced to the satisfaction of the faculty solidarity of Christian character, agreement with the system of truth as set forth in the doctrinal statement of the Seminary, ability and acceptability in Christian ministry along with stability of mind and definiteness of purpose as to life service.